kvxy/exolands/README.md

 # exolands

-#### WebGL Minecraft Clone
+#### WebGL Voxel Rasterizer

-This is a rasterized WebGL Minecraft clone.
-Never finished it but some features include: block breaking/placing, transparency sorting, and (half-complete) terrain generation.<br>
+Exolands is a voxel world rasterized using WebGL.
+Please wait a few seconds for chunks to load when opening webpage.
 [kvxy.github.io/exolands](https://kvxy.github.io/exolands/)

+Use WASD to move, right-click to place block, left-click to delete block, and ctrl to lock your cursor.